 Labour Party campaign for women's political empowerment of the same name.
 To date, "Women can do it" training has been carried out in over 12 countries, the materials translated into all regional languages and an active advocacy campaign for 50:50 gender representation has been pursued.
-While progress in achieving this goal is slow, and outcomes modest, there is evidence of women being more politically empowered and integrated into political office across the region.
+Here is evidence of women being more politically empowered and integrated into political office across the region.

 Thus, civil society activism plays a significant role in securing gender parity in electoral representation.
 As active political agents, civil society women shape the definition of women's political and social citizenship.
 It is now understood that the role women's movements and activist women play is vital to the furtherance of gender equality and for the support of women within the political and governing institutions.
 Together, they form the "velvet triangle" of women's political empowerment, creating the optimum conditions for achieving gender parity in political representation.
+76